bopdidus/stylisize/README.md

   <b>Don't forget to create your own branch before any commit and push</b>

   ## How to use it?
-  You can use either the stylisize.min.css which is in build/css directory or stylisize.css which is in css directory.
+  You can use either stylisize.min.css which is in the build/css directory or stylisize.css which is in css directory.
-  There are some parallax effects classes and animation class like flip flop.
-The next version of stylisize will separate stylisize style from animation and effects in different files.
+  There are some parallax effects classes and animation classes like flip flop.
+The next version of Stylisize will separate Stylisize style from animation and effects in different files.

   ## Examples